 Funded projects have resulted in a substantial benefit to Coho Salmon downstream of Iron Gate Dam.
-When the projects are considered collectively through 2019, the CEF has resulted in:
+When the projects are considered collectively through 2020, the CEF has resulted in:

-- Implementation of over 11,820 linear feet of channel restoration; - Creation of over 163,320 square feet of offchannel ponds; - Installation of five fish screens; - Removal of 91 passage barriers; - Improved access to over 111 miles of Coho habitat; - Installation of over 7 miles of riparian fencing;

-- Implementation of 31 separate water leases or exchanges providing improved flows in over 38 miles of stream; - Implementation of 111,643 square feet of other types of habitat enhancement projects; - Installation of 56 wood structures; and - Installation of eight beaver dam analogues.
+- Implementation of over 7,251 linear feet of channel restoration - Creation of over 163,320 square feet of offchannel ponds - Installation of three fish screens - Removal of 363 passage barriers - Improved access to over 441 miles of Coho habitat - Installation of over 9 miles of riparian fencing - Implementation of 23 separate water leases or exchanges providing improved flows in over 38 miles of stream - Implementation of 173,316 square feet of other types of habitat enhancement projects - Installation of 60 wood structure - Installation of 17 beaver dam analogues

-The recipients of CEF grants and the corresponding projects thus far include:
+The recipients of CEF grants and the corresponding projects thus far include (projects are complete unless otherwise noted):

-- Karuk Tribe: Seiad Creek Channel Restoration, Phase I, II, and III created engineering designs, permitting, stakeholder identification, and construction to realign Seiad Creek to a natural course to enable Coho Salmon potential year-round habitat access. - Mid Klamath Watershed Council: Seiad Creek Off-Channel Pond Habitat Construction. - Siskiyou County Resource Conservation District: Fish Passage Improvement in the Scott River.
+Karuk Tribe: Seiad Creek Channel

+Restoration, Phase I, II, and III created

+engineering designs, permitting,

+stakeholder identification, and construction

+to realign Seiad Creek to a natural course,

+enabling Coho Salmon potential year-round

+habitat access.